cgrace0044/pp4_zaragoza_restaurants/README.md

 ![masthead](docs/readme_images/masthead.webp)

-- The masthead section of each restaurant review contains the post title, the restaurant name, an add to favourites button as well as a like button.
+- The masthead section of each restaurant review contains
+  - the post title
+  - the restaurant name
+  - an add to favourites button
+  - a like button
-- The 'add to favourites' button and the 'like' button only appears if the user is logged in.
+- The **Add To Favourites** button and the **Like** button only appears if the user is logged in.
-- If a user clicks add to favourites or like they will be informed of the same via Django messages.
+- If a user clicks **Add To Favourites** or **Like** they will be informed of the same via Django messages.
-- If the user is not logged in a link to the login page appears.
+- If the user is **not logged in** a link to the login page appears.

 **Restaurant Details Card**